librescoot/smut/README.md

 ### Error Reporting

 Errors are reported by setting the configured failure key in Redis with the error message as a string.
+The `status` field in the `ota` hash will also be updated to reflect the error state.

 ## Monitoring